The Amazon River Cruise

-All 16 Design Suites on the Aria Amazon across the first and second deck measure 23 square meters (250 square feet), with individual air conditioning, polished timber flooring and a wall of floor to ceiling glass facing the Amazon River.
+All 16 design suites on the Aria Amazon across the first and second deck measure 23 square meters (250 square feet), with individual air conditioning, polished timber flooring and a wall of floor to ceiling glass facing the Amazon River.
 En suite bathrooms with rain shower and organic bath amenities incorporate the latest eco-sensitive technology.

 Soft lighting, natural fibers and neutral hues create a relaxing and luxuriously comfortable enclave where one’s only challenge may be to decide whether to gaze upon the Amazon from atop the California king size bed (which can be separated into two twin beds) made with 100% Peruvian cotton high thread count sheets or while lounging on the cozy window-side day bed, binoculars in hand.

-Our new and refurbished Delfin I take you one step beyond luxury, where comfort and grace combine effortlessly with the wilderness of the Amazon in the most unique and personalize vessel ever to cruise the Amazon River.
-In a setting of understated elegance and world-class hospitality this classic River vessel features 4 spacious deluxe suites, all of them with private terraces and two of them with private whirlpool baths, intimacy and personal attention is the key success to our service.
-This vessel features artwork by the women of the Puerto Miguel Community and by buying this beautiful work you will help us provide the children of this community with enough school aids to be used the entire school year.
+Our new and refurbished Delfin I will take you one step beyond luxury, where comfort and grace combine effortlessly with the wilderness of the Amazon in the most unique and personalized vessel ever to cruise the Amazon River.
+In a setting of understated elegance and world-class hospitality this classic river vessel features 4 spacious deluxe suites, all of them with private terraces and two of them with private whirlpool baths, intimacy and personal attention is the key success to our service.
+This vessel features artwork by the women of the Puerto Miguel community and by buying this beautiful work you will help us provide the children of this community with enough school aids to be used the entire school year.